noa/iur/README.md

 whole glob.
 Finally, you specify the prefix of the names of the output files with the `--tf` option.

-**Note**: In our experiments, we used fairly aggressive truncation on the length of each individual comment (truncating to 32 subwords) and relatively short episodes (up to length 16).
-With less truncation and longer episodes, we expect the quality of the embeddings to improve, but it will be more computationally expensive to train the model and produce embeddings at inference time.
+**Note**: For computational expediency, we truncate the length of each individual comment to 32 subwords and consider only short episodes up to length 16.
+However, with less truncation and longer episodes, we expect the quality of the embeddings to improve, at the cost of requiring more computational resources to train the model and produce embeddings at inference time.